 One of the most common questions I get asked by people about the paleo diet is "is quinoa is paleo?"
 The answer is no. If that's all you needed to know then you can just stop reading now, but if you want to learn why, then keep reading to learn more.

 Before discussing the question, is quinoa paleo?
-I thought it was important to discuss what quinoa actually is and explain it's potential health benefits as well as issues to help you make a more informed decision as to whether you want to include it in your diet or not.
+I thought it was important to discuss what quinoa is and explain it's potential health benefits as well as issues to help you make a more informed decision as to whether you want to include it in your diet or not.

 What is quinoa?